Home Trading Workstations

 If you trade from a home office, ideally it is in a separate room that is insulated from the daily activities of other family members.

 Set a regular schedule for trading each day, or week, or month and let others know you will not be available during that time.

-When trading time comes, turn off your cell phone and close the door so you can concentrate on finding low-risk, high potential opportunities using the patent-pending trading strategy taught at Online Trading Academy.
+When trading time comes, turn off your cell phone and close the door so you can concentrate and implement the trading strategies you learned at Online Trading Academy.

 - Be comfortable

 One trader sent a picture of himself trading as he kneels on an exercise ball.
 Another says his setup has a lived-in look because “I live in that chair”.